AhmetZamanis/UsedCarKicksClassification/Report.md

 ## Model testing

+Finally, we’ll train the final versions of our models on the full training data, and test their performance on the testing data.

 ### Training & prediction with final models

+The steps for retrieving the final predictions are mostly explained in the code comments below.

 ``` python
 # Compute class weight & sample weight vectors